NEST-Protocol/NEST-Oracle-V3.6/docs/INestMining.md

     /// @dev bite ETH by TOKEN(NTOKEN),  (-ethNumBal, +tokenNumBal)
     /// @param tokenAddress The address of token(ntoken)
     /// @param index The position of the sheet in priceSheetList[token]
-    /// @param biteNum The amount of bitting (in the unit of ETH), realAmount = biteNum
+    /// @param biteNum The amount of biting (in the unit of ETH), realAmount = biteNum
     /// @param newTokenAmountPerEth The new price of token (1 ETH : some TOKEN), here some means newTokenAmountPerEth function biteEth(address tokenAddress, uint index, uint biteNum, uint newTokenAmountPerEth) external payable;
 ```